From Guessing to Seeing: Enhancing LLM-Based Program Repair via Trace-Guided Multi-strategy Debate: Threats to Validity

 \section{Threats to Validity}

 We identify three categories of threats to the validity of our findings.

-\textbf{Internal Validity.} A key concern in LLM-based APR is data leakage, where the model recalls training data rather than reasoning about the bug.
-We address this through the \textsc{Recent-Java} benchmark, which contains defects that post-date the training cutoff of our backbone models.
-The framework's ability to resolve 10 of these unseen bugs (Section~\ref{sec:rq3}) suggests that performance reflects dynamic reasoning rather than memorization.
-To guard against overfitted patches, two authors independently verified every generated patch for semantic equivalence to the developer's fix.
+\textbf{Internal Validity.} A key concern in LLM-based APR is data leakage, where models may recall training data rather than reason about bugs.
+We address this issue through the \textsc{Recent-Java} benchmark, which contains defects after the training cutoff of our backbone models.
+The successful repair of 10 unseen bugs (Section~\ref{sec:rq3}) and independent manual verification of generated patches by two authors suggest that the performance is not due to memorization.

 \textbf{External Validity.} The diagnostic instrumentation strategy of \textsc{TraceRepair} is built around runtime observation rather than any particular language feature, which positions it well for adaptation beyond Java.
 We selected Java as the primary evaluation language because Defects4J is the most mature and widely adopted benchmark in the APR community, enabling direct comparison with prior work.
 Extending the Probe Agent to other languages remains a natural direction for future work.